Thursday, March 23, 2023

 Chapter 26

-I decided I had to try and make peace with Jackie and L.J. as part of my healing.
-I saw Jackie at a stoplight we talked and decided all was okay.
+I decided I had to try and make peace with Julie and CJ as part of my healing.
+I saw Julie at a stoplight we talked and decided all was okay.
 I told her I knew she was protecting her job and I understood that she had kids to take care of.

 Later I talked to L. J. we too called a truce, and went on to have few phone conversations.